Second Battle of Kharkov: German defence

 German close air support made its presence felt immediately on 15 May, forcing units such as the Soviet 38th Army onto the defensive.
 It ranged over the front, operating dangerously close to the changing frontline.
 Air interdiction and direct ground support damaged Soviet supply lines and rear areas, also inflicting large losses on their armoured formations.
 General Franz Halder praised the air strikes as being primarily responsible for breaking the Soviet offensive.
 The Soviet air force could do very little to stop Pflugbeil's 4th Air Corps.
 It not only attacked the enemy but also carried out vital supply missions.
 Bombers dropped supplies to encircled German units, which could continue to hold out until a counter-offensive relieved them.
 The 4th Air Corps anti-aircraft units also used their high-velocity 8.8 cm guns on the Soviet ground forces.
 Over the course of the 16-day battle the 4th Air Corps played a major role in the German victory, conducting 15,648 sorties (978 per day), dropping 7,700 tonnes of bombs on the Soviet forces and lifting 1,545 tonnes of material to the front.

 On 14 May, the Germans continued to attack Soviet positions in the north in localised offensives and by then, the Luftwaffe had gained air superiority over the Kharkov sector, forcing Timoshenko to move his own aircraft forward to counter the bolstered Luftflotte 4.
 The Luftwaffe won air superiority over their numerically superior, but technically inferior opponents.
 The air battles depleted the Soviet fighter strength, allowing the German strike aircraft the chance to influence the land battle even more.
 Nonetheless, the Soviet forces pushed on, disengaging from several minor battles and changing the direction of their thrusts.
 However, in the face of continued resistance and local counterattacks, the Soviet attack ebbed, especially when combined with the invariably heavy air raids.
 By the end of the day, the 28th Army could no longer conduct offensive operations against German positions.

 Soviet troops in the northern pincer suffered even more than those in the south.
 They achieved spectacular success the first three days of combat, with a deep penetration of German positions.
 The Red Army routed several key German battalions, including many with Hungarian and other foreign soldiers.
 The success of the Southern Shock group, however, has been attributed to the fact that the early penetrations in the north had directed German reserves there, thus limiting the reinforcements to the south.
-But, by 14 May, Hitler had briefed General Ewald von Kleist and ordered his 1st Panzer Army to grab the initiative in a bold counteroffensive, setting the pace for the final launching of Operation Friderikus.
+But, by 14 May, Hitler had briefed General Ewald von Kleist and ordered his 1st Panzer Army to grab the initiative in a bold counteroffensive, setting the pace for the final launching of Operation Fridericus.